cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 #### Implementation

-The following procedure implements the simplified SWU algorithm in a straight-line fashion.
-This implementation is optimized for the case that q = 3 (mod 4), which applies to P-256.
+The following procedure implements the simplified SWU mapping in a straight-line fashion.
+{{samplecode}} gives an optimized straight-line procedure for P-256 {{FIPS186-4}}.
 For discussion of how to generalize to q = 1 (mod 4), see
 {{WB19}} (Section 4) or the example code found at {{hash2curve-repo}}.